 WMU is a fully accredited research institution, so you should be able to transfer the credits from the two courses to your home institution.
 Please check with the registrar’s office of your home institution for details on how the credits would appear on your transcript.

-Beginning in mid-spring semester, the books required for the classes will be listed on WMU course offerings.
+Beginning in the middle of WMU's spring semester, the books required for the classes will be listed on WMU course offerings.
 Choose the term "Summer II" and go to two courses:

-- World Languages and Literatures, then Language (LANG) 5800: Intercultural Communication: Arabic-American
+- World Languages and Literatures, then Language (LANG) 5800: Intercultural Communication for Translation

 Clicking on the course titles will lead you to the list of required books.